MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **UpdateID** - Identifier for an application update

 - **UpdateURL** - URL of update package that needs to be applied

+### errorsandwarnings

+This event is triggered by an abnormal condition detected while running Microsoft AutoUpdate.
+Microsoft uses the data to detect and address any issues found.

+The following fields are collected:

+- **AppID** - Identifier of application related to the event

+- **Error** - Indicates details on error encountered related to the event

+- **File** - String showing current file name.

+- **Operation** - Indicates operation being performed when an error or a warning was encountered

+- **UpdateID** - A unique identifier for an update.
+This identifier is used to correlate and identify any potential issues in update process.

 ### fba.changelastupdate